Ph.D Plant Physiological Ecology, University of Utah 1992

 B.S.
 Biology, Salisbury State College 1980

 The Donovan lab investigates plant evolutionary ecophysiology, with an emphasis on resource use and stress tolerance traits as they relate to plant performance.
-We examine ecological and evolutionary responses to growth limiting factors (e.g. water and nutrient limitations, drought, and salinity).
-Our current study system is primarily a suite of species, due to their wide-ranging ecology and available genetic and genomic tools.
-In general, we want to know how individual plant traits affect plant fitness and distribution, and how these traits evolve.
+We study adaptations to growth limiting factors such as drought, nutrient limitations, and salinity.
+Our current study system primarily consists of wild and cultivated sunflowers that encompass a of wide range of plant ecological strategies and a powerful toolkit of ecological, genetic and genomic tools.
+In general, we want to know how individual plant traits affect plant fitness and distribution, and how adaptive traits evolve.
 To address these questions, we use a combination of ecological, ecophysiological, evolutionary genetic and genomic approaches.
 Prospective students with an interest in functional ecology, evolution, and genomics of plant traits are encouraged to apply.

 - 2009 Fulbright Visiting Professor, University of Radboud, Nijmegen, Netherlands

 - 2006 University of Georgia Creative Research Medal

 - Stebbins Medal award for or the best paper/book published in the area of plant evolution and systematics during 2003 (Rieseberg et al. 2003 Science paper) from the International Association Plant Taxonomists

 - Fellow of the American Association for the Advancement of Science

 Donovan, L.A., C.M.
 Mason, A.W.
 Bowsher, E.W.
 Goolsby, C.D.A.
 Ishibashi.
 2014.
 Ecological and evolutionary lability of plant traits affecting carbon and nutrient cycling.
 Journal of Ecology 102: 302-314.